 English Major Course Requirements:

-- ENG 245 Introduction to Literary Studies (3 credits) This course is a prerequisite for 300- and 400-level literature courses.
+- ENG 245: Introduction to Literary Studies (3 credits).
+This course is a preqequisite for ENG 341 and the Capstone Seminar.

 Professional Education Internship Year Requirements (30 cr)